FasTracks/FasTracks-FE/README.md

   - [FasTracks-Frontend](https://github.com/FasTracks/FasTracks-FE) (you are here)
   - [FasTracks-Backend](https://github.com/FasTracks/FasTracks-BE)

+FasTracks FE APP fits into our projects SOA by providing a clean interface for users to plug into our FasTracks BE API to functions on web and mobile.
+As opposed to a monolithic app, we can easily update, adjust and even overhaul  our front end without worry of disrupting any back end logic.

 This application is deployed using heroku, and is available to select users [here](https://fastracks-62267ab898ea.herokuapp.com/)

 # FasTracks-FE